Fullmeals.

 Step 2: Curdle the Milk

-Once the milk is boiling, reduce the heat slightly and start adding lemon juice, a few drops at a time, at different spots in the pan.
+Once the milk is boiling, the heat slightly and start adding lemon juice, a few drops at a time, at different spots in the pan.
 Stir gently after each addition.
 Continue this process slowly to achieve a grainy, curdled texture without completely separating the whey.

 Step 3: Reduce the Milk

 Continue to cook the curdled milk, stirring frequently.
-Allow it to reduce and thicken considerably until it has a rich, creamy, and granular consistency.
+Allow it to and thicken considerably until it has a rich, creamy, and granular consistency.

 Step 4: Add First Batch of Sugar

-Once the milk has reduced significantly, add 1 cup of sugar.
+Once the milk has significantly, add 1 cup of sugar.
 Stir well to dissolve.
 The mixture will become liquidy again.

 Step 5: Thicken the Mixture